ishanray23/ishan_sonar/README.md

 The sweep range can be modified in the Arduino code.
 Ensure the servo and sensor share a common ground.
 You can tweak the delay or drawing speed for smoother performance.

+Disclaimer: Parts of this project were assisted by AI tools